archits/linuxShell/README.md

 	6. cntrl-z and cntrl-c is not supported.

 Tests:
-	1. The program was tested and compiled on several linux machines in CSIL Lab.
+	1. The program was tested and compiled on several linux machines.
 	2. Some commands tested:
 		i) 	  "ls"
 		ii)   "ls -1"